chuaaron/spring-boot-profiling/README.md

   <artifactId>lombok</artifactId>
 </dependency>
 ```
-Also, you can only source code and use it on any logging or aop framework.
+Also, you can get only src and use it on any logging and aop framework.

 ## Output
 As a result you'll see this: